 Robert Bast (formerly director of the MARCO Institute at UT) is a specialist in late Medieval and Reformation Germany, with an emphasis on the politics of religion.
 Monica Black specializes in Germany during the era of the World Wars and in their aftermath; thematically, her work focuses on religion, folklore, the rituals and practices surrounding death, and the social history of sickness and health.
 Denise Phillips is an historian of science with research interests in eighteenth and nineteenth-century Germany.
-Her past work has explored the interactions between science and public culture in German-speaking Europe; she also has interests in the history of natural history, the history of agriculture, and the role of science in fomenting support for early German imperialism.
+Her past work has explored the interactions between science and public culture in German-speaking Europe; she also has interests in the history of natural history, the history of agriculture, and the role of science in the Enlightenment.
 Vejas Gabriel Liulevicius specializes in modern German history (nineteenth and twentieth centuries), especially German relations with Eastern Europe, and European diplomatic history.
 Our Modern European concentration is also enriched by Margaret Andersen, a specialist in the history of Modern France and its colonial empire, with special interests in anxieties about political power and population, and the French pronatalist movement.

 Our modern European history students may also find useful connections to the department’s Center for the Study of War and Society (CSWS), a venue for research and comparative scholarship on the reciprocal relationships of war and diplomacy, culture and society.
 Professor Liulevicius serves as the center’s director.
 The CSWS also hosts an interdisciplinary Faculty Research Seminar funded by the UT Humanities Initiative on the topic of “After Wars.”
 This seminar, open to advanced graduate students and faculty, poses questions about the phenomenon of the aftermath of wars in comparative perspective (for questions regarding the seminar and its events, please contact Liulevicius).